qualitymanifest/find-dup-values/README.md

 <pre>
 npm run start -- [options]
 <b>-p | --path</b>           Path to file or directory to start at
--i | --ignoreStrings  Comma-separated list of file or directory names to ignore -I | --ignoreGlobs    Same as -i, but takes globs instead of strings
+-i | --ignore  Comma-separated list of file or directory names to ignore, compatible with globs
 <b>-e | --extensions</b>     Comma-separated list of file extensions to read from
 -c | --config         Path to config file which exports the above values
 </pre>